swat-ds/liblab/index.md

 Before we can go further into networked technologies, we ought to have a starting point -- What do we mean when we say *internet*?

-We will also beging to consider the problems of electronic text.
+We will also begin our consideration of the problems of electronic text.
 [An Observable notebook for this week's discussion.](https://observablehq.com/@bulbil/considering-text?collection=@bulbil/lib-lab-2019)

 - [Abbate, Janet.
 "Government, Business, and the Making of the Internet." *The Business History Review* (Spring 2001).](https://www.zotero.org/groups/2224126/liblab/items/CE7JGUQ9/file)
 - *Optional* [Star, Susan Leigh.
 “The Ethnography of Infrastructure.” *American Behavioral Scientist* 43, no. 3 (November 1, 1999): 377–91.](https://www.zotero.org/groups/2224126/liblab/items/J7SKFFFS/file)